Kartz4code/CoolDiff/README.md

 | **CreateExpr** | Factory method to create Expression on heap | const Type& | - | Expression& |
 | **CreateVar** | Factory method to create Variable on heap | const Type& | - | Expression& |
 | **CreateParam** | Factory method to create Parameter on heap | const Type& | - | Expression& |

+---

+# About CoolDiff

+**CoolDiff** is currently in its nascent stage.
+I will constantly make contributions to make this library a better one.
+Kindly, feel free to try it and in case if you encounter any bugs, issues or errors let me know :smile:.
+Your feedback would constanly motivate me to make this software a better one.